arieees666/arieees666.github.io/README.md

  - February 21, 2021: `Did overpass on tryhackme, still not done with root.
 User was pretty easy though.
 I fucking forgot to update again`
  - February 22, 2021: `Did not complete a tryhackme room for today since I accidentally shut down my attackbox connection by killing the process running on port 80.
 Reviewed solutions for crypto/web challs of dark con.
 Will analyze pwn/rev tomorrow.`
  - February 23, 2021: `Completed the year of the rabbit room, struggled a little bit with the rick roll, but getting user was pretty straightforward.
 Learned something new about a sudo vuln.
 Added crypto knowledge by attacking a reused key vulnerability on the RC4 challenge from darkcon`
+ - February 24, 2021: `Easy foothold done on the mindgames room, but I needed to read some writeups for the privesc which was pretty cool using openssl engines to pop a root shell.
+Tried to set up a parrot os vm so that I can try to play thm and htb properly`